Wellcome Genome Campus Lecture and Tour

 Summit Patient Journey poster creators and Unique Feet parents on tour at the Wellcome genome campus.

-Exome sequencing is cost effective for diagnosis now
+Exome sequencing is

 Sharing data across centres: